-In carrying out its policy-making and oversight roles, the Council is organized into five standing committees and ad hoc committees from time to time are created.
+In carrying out its policy-making and oversight roles, the Council is organized into four standing committees, sometimes including ad hoc committees when appropriate.
 Effective January 2012, the PDA Council has restructured Council committees to better align with current needs and staffing.
 Each committee reflects a distinct focus, with committee chairs reporting directly to the Executive Committee and Full Council.

 The committees and their responsibilities are are:

-- MarketFront - PDA proposals and oversight; waterfront related asset acquisition
+- MarketFront - waterfront related asset acquisition, development and programming

 - Executive - strategic issues, oversight and Council planning, crisis issues, personnel issues